Occupational Science Degree (BHS) - Pre-OT ProgramOccupational Science

 Become an Occupational Therapist

-The Occupational Science program can serve as a fast-track dual degree program to give qualified GMercyU students a way to earn both a Bachelor of Health Science (BHS) in Occupational Science and a Master of Science (MS) in Occupational Therapy* without having to apply to graduate school or take a graduate school entrance exam — and saving you a year of graduate school tuition.
+The Occupational Science program can serve as a fast-track dual degree program to enable qualified GMercyU students to earn both a Bachelor of Health Science (BHS) in Occupational Science and a Master of Science (MS) in Occupational Therapy* without having to apply to graduate school or take a graduate school entrance exam — and saving you a year of graduate school tuition.

 The BHS in Occupational Science and MS in Occupational Therapy can be completed in about 5 years.
 The Occupational Science and Occupational Therapy majors are housed in the Department of Occupational Science and Occupational Therapy within the Frances M. Maguire School of Nursing and Health Program.